+Though MACRA has officially been implemented, Meaningful Use is not quite over.
 The Center for Medicare and Medicaid Services (CMS) implemented the mandate for Meaningful Use (MU) of Electronic Health Records (EHR) systems to improve quality and efficiency of healthcare while maintaining privacy and security.
-Certified EHR systems that meet MU requirements perform functions like e-prescription, electronic exchange of health information, and submission of clinical quality measures.
-The use of EHR improves care coordination by helping providers to fully engage with patients and families, and this ultimately leads to improved public health.
+Certified EHR systems are those that meet MU requirements perform functions like e-prescription, electronic exchange of health information, and submission of clinical quality measures.
+The use of EHRs improves care coordination by helping providers to fully engage with patients and families, and this ultimately leads to improved public health.

 As an incentive to meet the requirements for MU, physicians’ reimbursement may be adjusted by the CMS, and the number of audits conducted by has been increasing over recent years in order to verify that physicians are receiving their MU payouts.
 These audits began in 2011, and prepayment audits began in 2013.